James Coppinger: Doncaster Rovers

 Coppinger became only the fifth Rovers player to reach 350 league appearances when he turned out to play right wing-back against Nottingham Forest in a 0–0 draw at the City Ground on 15 March 2014.
 Doncaster were relegated back to League One on the final day of the 2013–14 season following a 1–0 defeat at Leicester City.

 On 9 September 2016, Coppinger won the Football League Two Player of the Month for the month of August.
 The following day, he celebrated the remarkable milestone of reaching 500 Doncaster appearances by scoring in a 5–1 away victory over Morecambe.
 On 31 January 2017, Coppinger extended his contract until the end of the 2017–18 season.

 In May 2019, he signed a new one-year contract with the club.
 In July 2020, Coppinger signed another one-year deal.
 He also confirmed that after 16 years at the club, this would be his final season as a professional footballer.

 In commemoration of his seventeen-year career with Doncaster, Coppinger was commissioned to design the club's third kit in support of the CALM charity.
 The team wore this for the first time in a home match against Hull City on 20 February 2021.
 Coppinger came on as a second-half substitute and scored a direct free kick to equalise in stoppage time.
 On 6 March 2021, Coppinger became the first player to reach 600 league appearances for Doncaster Rovers, setting up both goals in a 2–1 win against Plymouth Argyle at the Keepmoat Stadium.
 He is the 21st player in Football League history to reach this milestone.
 On 29 April 2021, in the EFL End of Season awards, Coppinger was awarded the Sir Tom Finney award, presented to a player who has contributed an enormous amount to the EFL during their career.
 On 9 May 2021, Coppinger announced his retirement after club record of 695 games.

+Post-playing career

+In April 2022, Coppinger returned to Doncaster Rovers in the role of head of football operations.
+Following the 2022–23 season in the role, he became head of recruitment in June 2023.
+In May 2025, he transitioned into the role of first-team coach on a full-time basis.